s-etty/cdl-guatemala-dnbr-mapping/README.md

 1. Open the `.Rproj` file
 2. In a command prompt/terminal window, activate your Python virtual environment ([see instructions above](#activate-virtual-environment))

+After running these two steps, your environment is ready to run scripts.

 ## Resources